 - we can repeat a trick with fftw3.a determination and adding -fPIC key

 - But then, very likely, it would lead to mixing fftw3 library and headers from different installations.

-#4 Updated by wuttke almost 4 years ago
+#4 Updated by wuttke about 4 years ago

 - Status changed from Backlog to Rejected